gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 # Moving beyond variables: A gentle step into Data Structures
 By now, you've already learned how **variables** are an important concept in Python.
 They let us store values, use them again and again, and make our code easier to work with.

-But as you move ahead, you’ll see that while variables are very useful, they are not enough in every situation — especially when you have to handle a lot of related information at once.
+But as you move ahead, you’ll see that while simple variables are very useful, they are not enough in every situation — especially when you have to handle a lot of related information at once.

+Let's begin !

 ---
 ## 01. Variables recap

-Before we go into that, let’s take one more real-life example to understand how variables can really help us.
+First, let’s take one more real-life example to understand how variables can really help us.

 ---

-## 📌 Example: printing a multiplication table
+### 📌 Example: printing a multiplication table

 Let’s say you want to print the multiplication table of a number, like 7.
 Here’s one way to write that using a variable: